-Logical Exclusive-OR
+Logical Exclusive-Or

 The third logical operation, Exclusive-OR, is used to invert bits.
-Just as inclusive-OR (OR A) will yield a true result if either or both of the operands are true, exclusive-or yields true only if one operand is true and the other is false; if both are true or both are false, the result is false.
+Just as inclusive-OR (ORA) will yield a true result if either or both of the operands are true, exclusive-or yields true only if one operand is true and the other is false; if both are true or both are false, the result is false.
 This means that by setting a bit in the memory operand of an EOR instruction, you can invert the corresponding bit of the accumulator operand (where the result is stored).
-In the preceding example, where the character constants were stored with their high bits off, an EOR #\$80 instruction would have had the same effect as OR A #\$80; but like addition, if some of the characters to be converted already had their high-order bits set, the EOR operation would clear them.
+In the preceding example, where the character constants were stored with their high bits off, an EOR #\$80 instruction would have had the same effect as ORA #\$80; but like addition, if some of the characters to be converted already had their high-order bits set, the EOR operation would clear them.

 Two good examples of the application of the EOR operation apply to signed arithmetic.
 Consider the multiplication of two signed numbers.
 As you know, the sign of the product is determined by the signs of the multiplier and multiplicand according to the following rule: if both operands have the same sign, either positive or negative, the result is always positive; if the two operands have different signs, the result is always negative.
 You perform signed multiplication by determining the sign of the result, and then multiplying the absolute values of both operands using the same technique as for unsigned arithmetic.
-Finally, you consider the sign of the result: if it is positive, your unsigned result is the final result; if it is negative, you form the final result by taking the two's complement of the unsigned result.
+Finally, you consider the sign of the result: if it is positive, your unsigned result is the final result; if it is negative, you form the final result by taking the two's-complement of the unsigned result.
 Because the actual multiplication code is not included, this example is given as two fragments, 10.1 and 10.2.

 Fragment 10.1 begins by clearing the memory location SIGN, which will be used to store the sign of the result.
-Then the two values to be multiplied are exclusive-OR'd, and the sign of the result is tested with the BPL instruction.
+Then the two values to be multiplied are exclusive-OR'd, and the sign of the result is tested with the

+BPL instruction.
 If the sign bit of the result is negative, you know that the sign bits of the two operands were different, and therefore the result will be negative; a negative result is preserved by decrementing the variable SIGN, making its value \$FFFF.

 Next, the two operands are converted to their absolute values by two's complementing them if they are negative.
 The technique for forming the two's complement of a number is to invert it, and then add one.
-The EOR operation is used again to perform the inversion; the instruction EOR #\$FFFF will invert all of the bits in the accumulator: ones become zeroes, and zeroes become ones.
-An INC A instruction adds
+The EOR operation is used again to perform the inversion; the instruction EOR #\$FFFF will invert all of the bits in the accumulator: ones become zeroes, and zeros become ones.
+An INC A instruction adds one.
+In the case of NUM2, this result must be saved to memory before the accumulator is reloaded with NUM1, which is also two's complemented if negative.